tvdk-sudoku/Year11Notes/content/notes/Journal - Physics.md

 Learnt about ultrasound.

 #### W1L2
 Did validation test.
-Our class
+Our class got 20 minutes to do it when other classes got 45.
+Learnt about superposition and interference.